 Looking for a super easy appetizer idea?
 Have you tried Grilled Shishito Peppers?
 Easy, addictive, fun to make and super fun to eat.

-Speaking of Japanese cuisine, this sushi salad recipe is a must try.
+Speaking of Japanese cuisine, this sushi salad recipe is a must-try.
 All the flavours of a California roll in a bowl.
 None of the work involved rolling sushi.
 Perfect!

 Pepper appetizers have got to be one of the easiest things to make.
 Party perfect.
 All you have to do is pick them up and eat them.
 Drink in one hand, food in the other.
 Sounds like a great way to spend a summer afternoon with friends.

 What is a shishito pepper?
-It is actually a Japanese pepper.
+It is a Japanese pepper.
 They are about the size of a finger, with long creases in the body.
 Green in colour, but turn red when they are mature.
+Shishito pepper season is year-round, but peak season is summer and fall.

 Spring is the perfect time for my Roasted Fiddleheads.
 Watch for these little gems, they are only here for a few short weeks.

 You will also want to hunt down some Japanese turnips.
 Grilled Hakurei Turnips and Radishes make a great bbq side dish.
-Field to farm eating at it’s best.
+Field-to-farm eating at it’s best.

-- Wash the peppers, pat dry and place in a bowl.
+- Wash the peppers, pat dry, and place in a bowl.

 - Drizzle some olive oil (I like to use avocado oil).